COVID-19 Vaccine Information

 Para traducir esta información, seleccione el idioma en la parte superior de la página.

 Si aad u tarjunto macluumaadkan, ku xulo luqadda kore ee bogga.

 Để dịch thông tin này, chọn ngôn ngữ ở đầu trang.

-There is also a lot of false information about the vaccine online.
+There is also a lot of false information about the vaccines online.
 Always check the source of that claim.
 Watch this video for tips on how to determine if a claim is true or not.